NicholasBunn/NicholasBunn/README.md

 - 👋 Hi, I’m @NicholasBunn
 - 👀 I’m interested in monitoring systems and providing value adding insights through effective data delivery and visualisation
-- 🌱 I’m currently learning database engineering, C#, and JavaScript (while sharpening my C++ skills)
+- 🌱 I’m currently learning database engineering, C++, and JavaScript (while sharpening my C++ skills)
 - 💞️ I’m looking to collaborate on anything I can really, just keen to learn where I can
 - 📫 You can reach me on nicholasbunn@sun.ac.za